0xDBFB7/covidinator/documents/notes/Paper.md

 Safe nonthermal microwave viral inactivation with a \$1 X-band phased array

+Incorporate criticism and corrections into the Rebuke section

+Datasheet links

 "We provide a trivial extension of et al's landmark paper to "